Camelki/Memory-Card-Game/README.md

 If two identical cards are chosen, they will remain visible.
 If two different cards are chosen, it will count as a failure and the player will lose hearts.

 During the game, the time for that game will appear, and when the game ends (loss/win), a message will pop up with the game data (win/loss, game time, remaining hearts).

+Save the data of the last games played in localStorage show them on opening screen + delete option for single game.